-6.11 Long-term loans are those for a duration of more than 12 months.
+- 6.11 Long-term loans are those for a duration of more than 12 months.
 The Commissioner has previously raised most of its long-term borrowing from the PWLB, a statutory body that issues loans to local authorities.
-Government consent is not required hence the PWLB continues to be seen as the 'lender of first resort' because of the flexibility and ease of access.
-However local
+Government consent is not ordinarily required hence the PWLB continues to be seen as the 'lender of first resort' because of the flexibility and ease of access.
+However local authorities are required by law to have regard to the Prudential Code and only borrow within relevant legislation and its borrowing powers. - 6.12 HM Treasury have also put measures in place to prevent public bodies using PWLB funding to finance any commercial investments and there are

-- authorities are required by law to have regard to the Prudential Code and only borrow within relevant legislation and its borrowing powers. - 6.12 Where the Commissioner has a long-term borrowing need, it can consider the alternative sources of borrowing other than the PWLB highlighted in paragraph 6.8.
-Seeking lower interest costs may introduce greater administrative and resource costs as well as increased risk and this would need to be balanced against the ease of access to loans from the PWLB. - 6.13 The exact type of loan to be raised by the Commissioner and its duration would have to be considered at the time; but with current interest rates and the maturity profile of the existing loan portfolio, loans towards the shorter end of the yield curve offer better value for money. - 6.14 The optimum timing for borrowing cannot be foreseen and decisions often need to be taken at short notice.
+- mechanisms in place to recall such funding if this is found to be the case.
+In addition, the latest Prudential Code explicitly prevents Local Authorities borrowing to fund commercial ventures. - 6.13 Where the Commissioner has a long-term borrowing need, it can consider the alternative sources of borrowing other than the PWLB highlighted in paragraph 6.8.
+Seeking lower interest costs may introduce greater administrative and resource costs as well as increased risk and this would need to be balanced against the ease of access to loans from the PWLB. - 6.14 The exact type of loan to be raised by the Commissioner and its duration would have to be considered at the time; but with current interest rates and the maturity profile of the existing loan portfolio, loans towards the shorter end of the yield curve offer better value for money. - 6.15 The optimum timing for borrowing cannot be foreseen and decisions often need to be taken at short notice.
 Because of this, it is proposed to delegate the decision to borrow long-term loans to the Director of Finance at the Commissioner, and reported retrospectively to the Staffordshire Police, Fire and Crime Panel.
-In addition, the treasury management outturn and half-year reports will update the position later in the year. - 6.15 The overall strategy of maximising the use of cash in lieu of borrowing is still considered a relatively low risk strategy, although it is impossible to eliminate all treasury risk.
-The consequences of using cash are the possibility of increased costs in the future if interest rates rise; this must be balanced with the extra cost now if loans are raised (the cost of carry).
+In addition, the treasury management outturn and half-year reports will update the position later in the year. - 6.16 The overall strategy of maximising the use of cash in lieu of borrowing is still considered a relatively low risk strategy, although it is impossible to eliminate all treasury risk.
+The consequences of using cash are the possibility of increased costs in the future if interest rates rise further; this must be balanced with the extra cost now if loans are raised (the cost of carry).